barsdeveloper/tree-ds/README.md

 * Expandable with custom iterator types.

 ## Getting started
-The library is header only, to start using it you just have to add the "include" directory to the include paths and then include it in your C++ file:
+The library is header only, to start using it you just have to add the "./include" directory to the include paths and then `#include` it in your .cpp file:

 ```c++
 #include <TreeDS/tree.hpp>
 ```

 ## Example
-Here's a small example of utilization (you can merge and compile the code snippets).
+Here's a small example of utilization (you can append and compile the code snippets).

 ```c++
 #include <string>